Northern Ireland: History

-The region now known as Northern Ireland was historically inhabited by Irish-speaking, predominantly Catholic Gaels.
+The region now known as Northern Ireland was historically inhabited by Irish-speaking Gaels.
 It consisted of several Gaelic kingdoms within the province of Ulster.
 In 1169, Ireland was invaded by Anglo-Norman forces under the English crown, initiating centuries of foreign dominance.
-While English authority spread across much of Ireland, Ulster's major Gaelic kingdoms largely retained their autonomy, with English control limited to parts of the eastern coast.
+While English authority spread across much of Ireland, Ulster's major Gaelic kingdoms such as the Uí Néill largely retained their autonomy, with English control limited to parts of the eastern coast.

 During the Nine Years' War (1593–1603), an alliance of Gaelic chieftains led by Hugh Roe O'Donnell and Hugh O'Neill resisted English rule.
 Despite early successes and support from Spain, the alliance was ultimately defeated, culminating in the Flight of the Earls in 1607, when many Ulster nobles fled to mainland Europe.
 Their lands were confiscated and colonized by English-speaking Protestant settlers from Britain in the Plantation of Ulster, establishing a lasting Protestant community with ties to Britain.